-The Arc'teryx Sabria Pant is a solid pair of pants.
-Durable stretch material and a simple design allow you to scramble, climb, and trek in comfort.
-Lightweight material and a trim cut allow for effective air ventilation in warm temperatures.
-Pair them with a base layer in cold and gusty conditions.
-The low-rise waist and internal adjuster make them perfect for rock climbing, as they sit comfortably under a harness.
+The Arc'teryx Sabria is a reliable pair of pants.
+A simple design executed with durable and stretchy material means that these pants move well.
+They let you scramble, climb, and trek in comfort.
+Lightweight fabric and a trim cut allow for adequate air ventilation in warm temperatures.
+You'll need to pair them with a base layer in cold and gusty conditions to stay warm.
+The low-rise waist and internal adjuster make them perfect for rock climbing, and they sit comfortably under a harness.
 Whether it's pushing limits on rocks, exploring the backcountry, or cruising the streets, these pants are stylish and functional.

 Arc'teryx Sabria Pant Review